diegopacheco/diegopacheco-architecture-library/src/philosofy/DOING_HARD_THINGS.md

 # Doing Hard Things

 Proper software is hard.
-It's a never ending war.
-Doing the right things means, teaching, socializing, influencing, enforcing, convincing, pushing back, standing your ground, and giving all sweat and blood to make the right things happen.
+It is a never-ending war.
+Doing the right things means teaching, socializing, influencing, enforcing, convincing, pushing back, standing your ground, and giving all sweat and blood to make the right things happen.

 The best things in software are HARD:
 * Doing the right design